3xq/3xq/README.md

 - 🔭 I'm currently working on: Roblox Scripts.
 - 🌱 I’m currently learning: CSS, and PHP.
+- 🤗 I know: LUA, Python, C#, and bits of Node.js
 - 📫 How to reach me: Discord.
 - ⚡ Fun fact: Flamingos can only eat with their head upsidedown.